 The National Sleep Foundation, reports that a lack of sleep can cause depression and other serious illness.
 People with insomnia are 10 times more likely to be clinically depressed.
 Good and adequate sleep is critical to every aspect of your life, physical and mental health included.

-I’ve always found that a 20-minute, late-night soak in my hot tub acts as a natural sleep aid and helps me sleep deeper and longer.
+I have always found that a 20-minute, late-night soak in my hot tub acts as a natural sleep aid and helps me sleep deeper and longer.
 So, whenever sleep becomes elusive, I take a soak before bed.

 There appear to be two theories as to why it might be true.

 The idea was also tested in a study by the Journal of Physiological Anthropological Applied Human Science.
 In the study, one group soaked in hot water before bed.
 Another group soaked their feet in warm footbaths, and a third control group did neither.
 The study found that those who soaked in warm water fell asleep faster, moved less during sleep and had higher quality REM sleep.
 This particular study only involved 9 participants but other studies have shown that soaking in a hot tub will help you to sleep better and fall asleep faster.

 A Gallup poll with many respondents found that warm water bathing was commonly effective as a natural sleep aid.
 A Consumer Reports survey found that a warm bath was the most common remedy for mild sleep disorders.